act28/vwap/README.md

 ## Issues

-1. The sandbox endpoint operates differently to the live endpoint.
+1. The sandbox environment operates differently to the live environment.
    Firstly, it only accepts `BTC-USD`.
 All other `product_id` results in a `Failed to subscribe` error.
 2. Secondly, it sends a single `last_match` response and nothing else for an extended period.
 It intermittently sends `match` responses in short bursts, again at extended intervals.
 It could be a quirk with the sandbox